 In 2012, Rajah & Tann secured a US$100 million SIAC award against the Philippine National Bank and several other financial institutions, on behalf of companies owned by Indian steel magnate Pramod Mittal.
 The award was set aside by the Singapore High Court in 2014 but partly reinstated a year later.

-Rajah & Tann has brought in wins for a Thai public company in arbitration with Singapore and Indonesian entities under financing and coal supply agreements; and a Cayman Islands fund in a dispute over a joint venture with an Indonesian oil group to take on Libyan oil concessions.
+Three years later, the firm settled a series of disputes worth a combined US$8 billion for the owners of an Indonesian goldmine.
+It has also had wins for a Thai public company in arbitration with Singapore; Indonesian entities in cases over financing and coal supply agreements; and a Cayman Islands fund in a dispute over a joint venture with an Indonesian oil group to take on Libyan oil concessions.

-After winning Lesotho the first ever set-aside of an investment treaty award on the merits in Singapore in August 2017 Rajah & Tann, working with Sam Wordsworth QC, was more recently successful in having that decision upheld.
-The UNCITRAL award had held Lesotho liable for acquiescing in the closure of a southern African regional court that had been hearing a US$200 million expropriation claim by a group of South African mining investors.
-After successfully defending the set aside decision the tribunal hearing a second, Mauritius-seated arbitration brought by some of the same mining investors against Lesotho will have to decide whether its mandate has been terminated.
+In 2017, Rajah & Tann secured the first ever set-aside of an investment treaty award on the merits in Singapore, on behalf of its client Lesotho, a decision that was upheld on appeal.
+The UNCITRAL award held Lesotho liable for acquiescing in the closure of a southern African regional court that had been hearing a US$200 million expropriation claim by a group of South African mining investors.

-Other success came persuading the Singapore High Court to exempt a group of minors from the enforcement of a US$550 million ICC award against Indian brothers Malvinder and Shivinder Mohan Singh and others.
 The minors argued that the award, held by Japanese drug maker Daiichi Sankyo, had wrongly made them liable for the fraudulent actions of their guardian.
-The award was upheld against the adult and corporate sellers, who were represented by WongPartnership.
+The award was upheld against the adult and corporate sellers alone.